Listen to Les McKeown read this blog post:

-This week we’re looking at how you want to grow next year – by step growth, linear growth, or a combination of both.
+In this brief series of articles we’re looking at how you want to grow next year – by step growth, linear growth, or a combination of both.

 To close this brief series, I’d like to share the straitjacket I see larger organizations strapping themselves into when attempting step goals.

 An organization that has reached Predictable Success has the ability to deliver both step growth and linear (incremental) growth.
 It’s one of the signs that you’ve made it there.

 Consequently, a sure sign that an organization is beginning the slide from Treadmill (a painful, but recoverable state of over-dependence on systems and processes) into The Big Rut (a highly dysfunctional state where the organization has become bureaucratic and has lost the power to self-diagnose) is the loss of its ability to deliver step growth.

 The Seven Stages of Growth and Decline:

 STAGE 1: Early Struggle: Everything is step growth.